ELEC ENG 1101 - Electronic Systems

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.

-The following changes have been made in response to sutudent feedback from 2019:
+The following changes have been made in response to student feedback from 2022:

-* Slower presentation of key concepts at the start of the course
+* Face-to-face introductory lectures at the start of the course and for each topic

 - Academic Support with Maths

 - Academic Support with writing and speaking skills

 - Student Life Counselling Support - Personal counselling for issues affecting study